ta9mi141/vlto/README.md

       --config string   config file (default is $HOME/.config/vlto.toml) --format string   the output format 'table' (default) or 'json' -h, --help            help for vlto
-      --version         version for vlto
+      --proxy string    the URL of an environment variable HTTPS_PROXY --version         version for vlto
 ```